hatmatty/rbxts-transformer-assert/README.md

 # Installation

-`npm i rbxts-transform-env`, then in your tsconfig.json:
+`npm i rbxts-transformer-assert`, then in your tsconfig.json:

 ```json
     "compilerOptions": {